Safsaf

 Return an HTML response that streams SHTML to the client.

-Write SHTML to PORT, like write-shtml-as-html from htmlprag, but any procedure encountered in the tree is called as (proc port) and may write directly to PORT.
+• Anything else is called as (proc port) and may write HTML directly to PORT.

 Previous: , Up: API [Contents][Index]